 “They called him ‘Psycho’, but I wasn’t scared.
 I just ran past him to score my goal,” he told The Times.
 Three years after that famous finish, Gualtieri began a venture of his own, starting up a computer business after years of being a salesman.
 Now perched on the top of a mountain, both physically and metaphorically, his business provides a stable internet connection to journalists for San Marino’s games.
 If only they could relive his goal all over again.

-He hit ‘force stop’ on his footballing career at the ripe old age of 38, finishing his club career 10 years after his final international appearance, as a peaceful life in the mountains with wife Caterina beckoned.
+He called time on his footballing career at the ripe old age of 38, finishing his club career 10 years after his final international appearance, as a peaceful life in the mountains with wife Caterina beckoned.
 It hasn’t been all quiet though, Gualtieri and his family have unsurprisingly received a lot of love from Scotland fans, who took it upon themselves to treat his brother to a meal and drinks when he was there on holiday!

 However, 2009 wasn’t the last we saw of him on a football pitch as he featured in ITV’s Harry Heroes this year, putting together a team of retired San Marino players to take on the ex-England legends.

 David Seaman finally put that ghost to rest as he counted aloud through the first eight seconds of the game, celebrating loudly when his clean sheet was intact after the time had elapsed, instead of picking the ball out of his net as he had done nearly three decades ago.
 Gualtieri beamed throughout the game, despite a 5-3 defeat, delighted to revel once more in his 15 (or should that be 8.3) seconds of fame.

 San Marino have still never won a competitive game, even all these years on, and goals are hard to come by.
 In the meantime, San Marino’s finest moment belongs to a humble computer store owner named Davide Gualtieri.